DellCliff/android-security/README.md

 ## Tampering Detection

+Do not trust the device!
 Most of these checks can be removed by hackers if app is recompiled, so don't rely completely on those checks!

 Detect renaming.
 ```